jmaurelli/ai-workflow-system/ai-workflow/lean-workflow/01-mvp-entrypoint.md

 **Interactive Format:**
 - Present questions in a friendly, conversational manner
+- Use **numbered references** for easy tracking (human answers: 1., 2., 2a., 2b., etc.)
 - Show examples when helpful
 - Confirm user's answers before proceeding
 - Allow user to revise previous answers if needed